wezm/wezm.net/content/technical/2016/09/ripgrep-with-vim.md

 One of my favourite plugins, [fzf.vim](https://github.com/junegunn/fzf.vim) has built-in support for `ag`.
 I've created an [experimental fork][fork] that adds support for `rg` to it.
-My fork adds the `:Rg` user command, which works the same was as the existing `:Ag` command.
+My fork adds the `:Rg` user command, which works the same way as the existing `:Ag` command.
 To use my version of the plugin with [vim-plug] add the following to your `.vimrc`:

     Plug 'wezm/fzf.vim', { 'branch': 'rg' }